Our mission is to protect girls’ rights and end child marriage.

-By providing visual evidence of the human rights challenges faced by women and girls around the world, Too Young to Wed aims to amplify their courageous voices and build a global community dedicated to ending child, early and forced marriage and supporting positive change for these girls.
-To that end, Too Young to Wed partners with local nonprofits and supports income-generating projects, literacy classes and girl engagement groups where the girls in our stories live.
+We do this by providing visual evidence of the human rights challenges faced by women and girls.
+Through powerful storytelling, Too Young to Wed amplifies their courageous voices, building a global community dedicated to ending child, early and forced marriage and inspiring the global community to act.
+Through our groundbreaking Tehani Photo Workshops and scholarships, we transform influential advocacy into tangible action in the communities where the girls in our images live.

 Too Young to Wed, a nonprofit organization, traces its official launch back to October 11, 2012 – the first International Day of the Girl Child.
 Dignitaries from around the world gathered at the United Nations in New York City that day and, surrounded by photographs of child brides as young as 5, pledged to do whatever it took to end child marriage.

 But the campaign’s roots stretch back another decade, to Herat, Afghanistan, where visual journalist Stephanie Sinclair was working on a story about girls and women who set themselves on fire.
 There, she discovered a disturbing pattern among the scarred patients in the hospital’s burn ward: Most of them had been forced into marriage as children.
 Horrified to learn that child marriage was common in communities throughout the world, Sinclair dedicated the next 10 years of her life to documenting the practice in the hopes of inspiring change.